 He would go onto make his debut off the bench against the Scarlets and, in the game right after that, he produced this in Thomond Park to show Munster what he was all about.

-CJ might not have spoken much English but his rugby was perfect in any language.
+CJ might not have spoken much English but his rugby was pretty good in any language.

 Even then, it took a while for CJ Stander to become CJ Stander if that makes sense.
 He was always good, any fool could see that, but it took him a while to break into Rob Penney’s selection for the very biggest games at #8 ahead of James Coughlan.
 He made a few appearances off the bench in bigger games but there was a real feeling of confusion as to how and when CJ Stander would announce himself.
 A year later, on the 5th of April 2014 against Toulouse in a Champions Cup quarter-final, ironically enough, he would have his chance.
 An early injury to Peter O’Mahony brought Stander off the bench and he produced a game for the ages – scoring a try during a famous win.